Jewish Council on Urban Affairs: 1980s and 1990s

-Jane Ramsey was the organization's executive director from 1980 - 2012.
+Jane Ramsey was the organization's executive director from 1980 to 2012.
 As the [American] public was awakening to South Africa's system of institutionalized racism, JCUA passed a resolution that condemned South Africa's apartheid policies and called upon the organization's membership to divest from companies engaged in business with South Africa.

 As in the previous decade, JCUA continued its focus on local social services, assisting in the formation and staffing of the Chicago Coalition for Voter Registration, a group organized to educate about widespread homelessness in Chicago.
 Continuing its struggle for increased affordable housing, JCUA developed strategies to provide more low-income rental properties for the Latino community in Humboldt Park and for homeless women in Uptown, Edgewater, and Rogers Park.
 Working in several coalitions, JCUA continued the struggle for the preservation and rehabilitation of low-income and public housing.
 The Community Ventures Program allowed JCUA members to provide no-interest loans to non-profit developers.

 Other JCUA campaigns focused on hunger and workers rights.
 Working with ICARE, JCUA organized statements for City Council which advocated for increased city funding and resources for hunger alleviation.
 With the Living Wage Campaign, JCUA fought for the Living Wage Ordinance which demanded employers with city contracts or city subsidies to pay employees a living wage.

 JCUA helped initiate Progress Illinois, a group of Illinois-based organizations that supported a graduated state income tax which would alleviate the tax burden for middle and low-income families, also allowing for additional state revenue to fund education and human service programs.

 JCUA developed several Jewish initiatives that worked to organize the American Jewish community around issues of social justice.
 The Judaism and Urban Poverty (JUP) curriculum was developed to be used in synagogue religious schools in order to teach Jewish youth about the institutional and structural causes of poverty.
 The JUP curriculum instructed children about the social responsibility, informed by Jewish perspectives, to improve the living conditions of those most in need.
 JCUA also assisted in the creation of a national organization called AMOS.
 The mission of AMOS was to make social justice a top concern of American Jewry.
 The Urban Mitzvah Corp was initiated as a program for Jewish college students over their winter breaks.
 Program participants rehabilitated housing with Habitat for Humanity and learned about poverty from community experts and local rabbinic leaders.
 To strengthen relationships between black and white Jews, JCUA created an educational and social program called Shalem (Hebrew for "Making Whole").
 The program developed strategies to raise public awareness of African American Jews.